 We start with some promising ideas of how to make these resolutions happen in hope of personal evolution, but conveniently, we soon discover plenty of excuses of how not to follow them through: not enough time, too busy or too tired, etc.

-This direct lack of change, which we knew would impact our live in positive ways, makes us feel very frustrated and unhappy which results in us quickly resorting back to our standard non-evolving routine.
+This direct lack of change, which we knew would impact our lives in positive ways, makes us feel very frustrated and unhappy, which results in us quickly resorting back to our standard non-evolving routine.

 So, what to do; defeated but still content within the comfort zone, is this the correct way?
 I don’t think so.
 To trick your mind out of this state of limbo is to understand how it works.

 The first steps to successful new projects in our life are to simply ask the following questions:

 - What would I need to do/lose to achieve it?

 Simple enough but realising it can be a different story, so why?
 Our mind is routinely mechanical with its own defence mechanisms designated to protect the very reality that it has created.

 When you create a habit, your mind will exercise this habit to continue happening as regularly as you have programmed it to occur.
 The moment you attempt to overwrite this habit with another one, your mind will immediately resist changing this comfortable routine, this comfort zone.